 Position/Role Name

-Stakeholder # 1 Media Specialist Rick Wright
+Stakeholder # 1

 Stakeholder # 2

 Stakeholder # 3

 Stakeholder # 4

 Stakeholder # 5

 Stakeholder # 6

 Stakeholder # 7

 Stakeholder # 8

-How will the team ensure that stakeholders, Stakeholder is a part of the leadership team, There was not enough lines to and in particar parents and/or guardians, include that person.
-Parents provide feedback through the Georgia Parent were able to provide meaningf input into the Survey and other data points through the year such as conferences, the SMHS needs assessment process?
-Customer Service Survey, PTSO Meetings, etc.
+How will the team ensure that stakeholders, and in particular parents and/or guardians, were able to provide Stakeholders are a part of the leadership team.
+Parents provide feedback through the Georgia Parent Survey and other data points through the year such as conferences, the SMHS Customer Service Survey, PTSO Meetings, etc. meaningful input into the needs assessment process?
+Survey, FTSO Meetings, etc.